Fire Roasted Tomatoes (Grilled or Roasted)

 tomato halves seasoned on wire rack over sheet pan.

-To roast, place tomatoes cut side up on wire rack over a baking sheet.
+Place tomatoes, cut side up, on wire rack over a baking sheet.

 fire roasted tomatoes sitting on wire rack over baking sheet.